darksouls4/lutu-discord-bot/README.md

 ## About
 Lutu is an open source discord bot with a dashboard and alot of commands.
 No official instance is online anymore.
 Use any of the bots named *Lutu* at your own risk.

+Special thanks to [Zaydme](https://github.com/Zaydme) for his contributions to the bot.

 ## Maintenance
 No new features are going to be implemented outside pull requests from peoples.
 All issues opened that require fixes will be fixed.